dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 The percentage of people going to libraries was 30% in 2010 and 18% in 2020.
 → 用 **dropped by X**（X=12%）
-The percentage of people going to libraries dropped by 12%, which waswas 30% in 2010 and 18% in 2020.
+The percentage of people going to libraries dropped by 12%, was 30% in 2010 and 18% in 2020.
 ### **15.**

 Youth unemployment fell from 14% to 9% between 2015 and 2020.